KnowThePepper

 How Hot is Jamaican Hot Chocolate?
 Heat Level & Flavor

-The Jamaican Hot Chocolate delivers 100K–350K Scoville Heat Units, placing it in the Extra-Hot tier (100K–1M SHU).
-That makes it roughly 70x hotter than a jalapeño.
+The Jamaican Hot Chocolate delivers 100K–200K Scoville Heat Units, placing it in the Extra-Hot tier (100K-1M SHU).
+That makes it roughly 13-80x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: fruity and smoky.

-Jamaican Hot Chocolate Nutrition Facts & Health Benefits
+Jamaican Hot Chocolate Nutrition Facts & Serving Context

 Like other C. chinense varieties, Jamaican Hot Chocolate delivers meaningful nutrition alongside its heat.
 A 100g serving of fresh pods provides approximately 40 calories, with significant vitamin C content - often exceeding 200% of the daily recommended value in ripe red or brown chinense peppers.